LG xboom Bounce Speaker Review

 Podcasts

-The LG xboom Bounce is a good choice for podcasts.
-It does a great job of reproducing the mid-range (where podcast dialogue lies), so your favorite hosts' voices come through loud and clear.
-It can get quite loud for its size and, though there's some compression at max volume, it doesn't really affect mid-range reproduction.
-It's also plenty portable, as you can bring it from room to room with one hand, and its solid directivity score means you don't have to worry about positioning yourself directly in front of the speaker to follow the narrative.
+The LG xboom Bounce is a very good choice for podcasts.
+The fairly balanced mid-range ensures that your favorite hosts' voices come through clearly.
+It gets impressively loud for its size and, though there's some compression at max volume, it's limited to the bass range and doesn't really affect podcast audio.
+It's also plenty portable, as you can bring it from room to room with one hand.
+However, voices lose some treble detail if you're listening from the sides or behind the speaker, so it's best to position yourself in front of it.

 Pros